xy6g13/xy6g13.github.io/_pages/research.md

 author_profile: true
 classes: wide
 gallery1:
-  - url: /assets/photos/jpo-d-18-0253.1-f1.jpeg
+  - url: /assets/photos/jpo-d-18-0253.1-f1.png
-    image_path: /assets/photos/jpo-d-18-0253.1-f1.jpeg
+    image_path: /assets/photos/jpo-d-18-0253.1-f1.png
     alt: "mooring figure"
     title: "mooring information"
-  - url: /assets/photos/jpo-d-18-0253.1-f8.jpeg
+  - url: /assets/photos/jpo-d-18-0253.1-f8.png
-    image_path: /assets/photos/jpo-d-18-0253.1-f8.jpeg
+    image_path: /assets/photos/jpo-d-18-0253.1-f8.png
     alt: "wb"
     title: "wb"
-    title: "Submesoscales"
 ---

 The ocean surface boundary layer is a fundamental component of the global climate system, and plays a critical role in mediating the vertical exchange of both physical and biogeochemical tracers between the atmosphere and the ocean interior.
-My current research is to improve our understanding on the role of submesoscale processes in the ocean surface boundary layer.
+My current research aims to improve our understanding on the role of submesoscale processes in the ocean surface boundary layer.

 <h2>Submesoscale vertical flow</h2>